raspberrychris/capybarazone/content/Blog/adopt-capybara.md

 Finally, you can check your local classifieds or pet stores.
 Some pet stores may have capybaras available for adoption, or you may be able to find one through a classified ad.

-No matter which option you choose, be sure to do your research and make sure you’re prepared to provide a safe and loving home for your new capybara.
+No matter which option you choose, be sure to do your research and make sure you’re prepared to provide a safe and loving home for your new capybara..